Film and TV at Brunel is ranked 22nd in UK, 4th in London (The Guardian University Guide 2018).

-Facilities ' For your practical modules you’ll have access to state'of'the'art equipment, including HD digital cameras.
-You’ll learn to edit on Avid and Final Cut Pro in our first'class edit suites, with plenty of technical support on hand.
+For your practical modules you'll have access to state-of-the-art equipment, including HD digital cameras.
+You'll learn to edit on Avid and Final Cut Pro in our first-class edit suits, with plenty of technical support on hand.

-Industry links ' In Level 3, you’ll benefit from a period of work experience in the areas that interest you most.
-As we’re so close to central London, you can take advantage of screenings at the British Film Institute, the Institute of Contemporary Arts and other cinemas across the capital.
+In Level 3, you'll benefit from a period of work experience in the areas that interest you.
+As we're so close to central London, you can take advantage of screenings at the British Film Institute, the Institute of Contemporary Arts and other cinemas across the capital.

 Typical modules in year 1: Storytelling; Technology and Industry; Representation and Identity.
 Typical modules in year 2: World Cinema, Television: Texts and Contexts; Understanding the Film and TV Industry; Short Fictions; Screenwriting; Film/TV Genres.
 Typical modules in year 3: Written Dissertation in Film and Television Studies Or Video Essay; Quality TV: International Perspectives.
 Optional modules: Choose two from: Gender and Sexuality; Work Experience; Horror: Independent and Art Cinema; Image and Violence; Digital Media Project; Professional Placement Module; Changing Audiences; Racism, Identity and Difference; Digital Cultures.
 Visit our website for full course details and modules.

 |Bachelor of Arts (with Honours) - BA (Hons)||£9,250||Home Fees|